fdasilva59/Datascience-Sandbox-Installation/README.md

-                      (You need to provide a valid domain name for your server) --rserver         to install R and R Studio Server (To be used through a Browser) --rdesktop        to install R and R Studio Desktop (To be used through a x2GoClient connection (via SSH) --conda           to install miniconda
+                      (You need to provide a valid domain name for your server) --rserver         to install R and R Studio Server (To be used through a Browser) --rdesktop        to install R and R Studio Desktop (To be used through a x2GoClient connection (via SSH) --jupyter         to install jupyter notebooks (Will also install IRkernel if R is installed) --conda           to install miniconda
     --help            to display this help menu
 ```